 ●One 0.5 mg tablet twice daily for the next four days

-●One 1.0 mg tablet twice daily starting at day seven
+●One 1.0 mg tablet twice daily starting at day 7

-Bupropion is generally well tolerated, but it may cause dry mouth and difficulty sleeping.
-The drug is not recommended for those who have a seizure disorder, head trauma, anorexia nervosa, or bulimia, or who drink alcohol excessively.
+Bupropion is generally well-tolerated, but it may cause dry mouth and difficulty sleeping.
+The drug is not recommended for those who have a seizure disorder, head trauma, anorexia nervosa, or bulimia, or for those who drink alcohol excessively.

 Most smokers make many attempts to quit before they are able to quit completely.
 Smoking is a "relapsing" condition, and relapse should not be thought of as failures.
 Each quit should be regarded a victory, and the longer it lasts, the better.

 However, if relapse occurs, it is important to understand why so that your next attempt will be more successful.
 Keep this in mind when attempting to quit for the first time.
 If you have success for a while, you can learn what helped and what did not and try again.
 Try to figure out the reasons that led to start smoking again, and determine if you used the methods (medication, counseling) correctly.
 Then explore solutions to use next time.
 Consider trying different methods or combinations of methods.

 Most relapses occur in the first week after quitting, when withdrawal symptoms are strongest.
 Try to mobilize support resources (eg, family, friends) during this critical time.
 Consider rewards for not smoking; use the money saved on cigarettes for a special treat such as a massage, a movie, a new outfit, or a special dinner.

 Later relapses often occur during stressful situations or with social situations that are associated with smoking, often combined with drinking alcohol.
 Being aware of these high-risk situations may help.